PALM-Lab/PALM-Lab.github.io/index.md

 ## Recent updates

+**November 2024:** [Asha Doughty-Garside](https://palm-lab.github.io/members/asha-doughty-garside.html) joins as a summer research scholar!
+She will learn to code an experiment in jsPsych, testing how learning influences recall.

 **September 2024:** [Oliver Lack](https://palm-lab.github.io/members/oliver-lack.html) becomes the first student member of the PALM Lab!
 His project will examine human perceptions of machine consciousness.

 **June 2024:** William becomes a Lecturer at the University of Adelaide and starts the PALM Lab!

 {% include section.html %}